AWS Well-Architected Framework Notes

 "Just because it is managed doesn't mean it is better."

-Best whitepaper in my opinion is the Reliability Pillar.
+The best white paper in my opinion is the Reliability Pillar.

 In addition to reading these books I would also highly recommend the following as nice fillers:

-PS the best way to copy and paste notes from Kindle is to attach a Goodreads account and grab the notes from there since it's fiddly to copy from the mobile app and they disabled copy from the web client :/
+PS the best way to copy and paste notes from Kindle is to attach a Goodreads account and grab the notes from there since it's fiddly to copy from the mobile app, and they disabled copy from the web client :/

 Operational Excellence Pillar